Why Your Speed Test Might Receive a Low Score

 • Upload speed.
 Upload speed is the time it takes for your connection to send data back to the server.
 This is also measured in Mbps.
 Interactive activities such as video conferencing, gaming, and posting to social media require uploading data.

 • Latency.
-Also known as ping time, latency is the time it takes to receive a response after sending a request.
+Also known as ping, latency is the time it takes to receive a response after sending a request.
 Latency is measured in milliseconds (ms).

 • Jitter.
 While latency measures time delay of a single request, jitter represents the difference in latency between multiple requests that involve sending and receiving data.
 It is also measured in ms. Having a low jitter connection is important if you want to avoid problems with real-time applications such as audio/video.